-5. Post-offer; pre-employment physical agility exam (pass/fail)
+Step 5: Post offer; pre-employment physical agility exam

-6. Medical examination
+Step 6: Medical examination

 A medical examination will be given to those candidates recommended for appointment by the Police Chief.
 Those candidates recommended must successfully pass the medical examination.
 The medical examination will be job-related and will include drug/illegal substance screening, which must be successfully completed before any candidate’s name can be submitted to the Urban County Council for ratification.